 Develop mentoring relationships with faculty, staff, community members, alumni, and peers.

-As a mentor’s protégé, you are someone who is willing to be engaged in a mentoring relationship and interested in learning all that the mentor has to offer.
+As a mentor’s protégé (or mentee), you are someone who is willing to be engaged in a mentoring relationship and interested in learning all that the mentor has to offer.
 Mentoring functions include:

 - Building a relationship